 God’s Remedy: A New Human Spirit

 Those to whom God gives a “heart of flesh” and “ears to hear” will, at some point in their conversion process, become “born again.”
 To be “born again” is not an option for salvation; it is an absolute requirement (John 3:1-8).
 When one is “born again”, God the Father draws them to Jesus (John 6:44), reveals to them that Jesus is the Christ, the Son of the living God (Matthew 16:16-17), replaces their sinful heart of stone with an obedient heart of flesh (Ezekiel 11:19 and 36:26); that is, He removes the old, rebellious human spirit they were born with, which is at enmity with God, and replaces it with a new, obedient human spirit (Ezekiel 11:19 and 36:26), which is from God (John 3:1-8) and in harmony with God.
 Jesus, the Second Adam, has undone the spiritual damage caused by the “original sin” of the First Adam; our “sin nature” has been undone!
+Moreover, God puts the Holy Spirit into the born-again person (Exekiel 36:27) to sanctify him, help him to understand spiritual truths and to be an internal witness to the veracity of biblical truth.
 A “born again” person loves the word of God and eagerly receives and believes it (1 John 4:6).
 But to those who are not “born again”, it is foolishness (1 Corinthians 1:18 and 2:13).
-And we should not expect them to believe it, because in their present, fallen, spiritual condition, they cannot (1 Corinthians 2:13 and 1 John 4:6).
+And we should not expect them to believe it, because in their fallen, dead spiritual condition, they cannot (1 Corinthians 2:13 and 1 John 4:6).

 Are There Other Bible References to “Born Again”?